-This is a guest post by Al Gerard de la Cruz.
+This is an essay by Al Gerard de la Cruz.

 For a developing country, the Philippines is said to have one of the highest literacy rates in Asia.
 More than 84 percent of Filipinos are functionally literate, the state statistics agency claims.
 Owing to nearly half a century of American colonization, the Philippines in fact ranks among Asia’s largest English-speaking nations.
 In November, The New York Times reported that some 400,000 call center jobs, many from American companies, have been outsourced to the Philippines.